-- The IP route cache table, which is flushed periodically by the ksoftirqd kernel daemon, is sized dynamically based on the amount of available memory; for example, 128K entries for a system with 4 GB of memory.
+- Avoid unloading kernel modules.
+This action creates and destroys a number of per-CPU kmodule daemons that can add unnecessary jitter on the CPU. - The IP route cache table, which is flushed periodically by the ksoftirqd kernel daemon, is sized dynamically based on the amount of available memory; for example, 128K entries for a system with 4 GB of memory.
 The time required for the flush can be problematic if network determinism is at issue, especially in a single CPU system.
-To reduce excessive ksoftirqd runs, the IP route cache table can be set to a fixed size using the grub command rhash\entries=n, where n is the number of table entries; i.e., rhash\entries=4096 for 4K entries. - There may be possible real-time issues when starting and stopping the X server while running time-critical applications on shielded CPU(s).
+To reduce excessive ksoftirqd runs, the IP route cache table can be set to a fixed size using the grub command rhash\entries=n, where n is the number of table entries; i.e., rhash entries=4096 for 4K entries. - There may be possible real-time issues when starting and stopping the X server while running time-critical applications on shielded CPU(s).
 Depending upon the type of graphics cards your system uses, this may result in numerous cross-processor interrupts that slow performance.
-If you are experiencing this, refer to Appendix F for methods to reduce these interrupts. - Disable the detection of soft lockups by supplying the nosoftlockup grub option at boot time.
-Soft lockup detection can interfere with CPU shielding by firing excessive per-CPU daemons on all CPUs, and with rescheduling variables since holding a rescheduling variable might be erroneously interpreted as a soft lockup. - Ensure that SCHED\SMT\IDLE is not set in the kernel.
+If you are experiencing this, refer to Appendix F for methods to reduce these interrupts. - Ensure that DETECT\SOFTLOCKUP is not present in the kernel.
+This option interferes with CPU shielding by firing excessive per-CPU daemons on all CPUs, and with rescheduling variables since holding a rescheduling variable is erroneously interpreted by the softlockup machinery as a soft lockup. - Ensure that SCHED\SMT\IDLE is not set in the kernel.
 This parameter prevents forcing idle one thread of an SMT CPU pair if it is scheduled to run a SCHED\OTHER task while the other thread is running a SCHED\RR or SCHED\FIFO task. - It is recommended that the mount(1) option noatime be specified in /etc/fstab to eliminate unnecessary updates to inode access time each time the file system is accessed.